Rift2100/rift2100.github.io/README.md

 I am here to contribute to the community.

-Do checkout the github project below.
+Do checkout my github project below.
+Stars, Pull Requests and comments are welcome.

 1. Software program to process Computer Hardware - GPU utilization performance metrics and plot the data in charts for further analysis.